discover-labs/dictum/docs/docs/reference/expression_language.md

 These are the functions that are used in measures to define aggregations.

 !!! info
     To produce correct SQL, measure expressions need to produce an aggregate.
-Hyperplane doesn't check the expressions you wrote, so they may fail at runtime if they fail to produce an aggregation.
+Dictum doesn't check the expressions you wrote, so they may fail at runtime if they fail to produce an aggregation.